2025-2026 ADMISSION INFORMATION

 • Qualified applicants will be invited for an interview.

-• All prerequisites, including general education requirements, must be completed prior to Orientation, which is held one week prior to the first day of class; however, applicants may still interview prior to the completion of all prerequisite coursework.
+• All prerequisites, including general education requirements, must be completed before the first day of class.
+Applicants may still interview for the pharmacy program prior to the completion of all prerequisites.

 By partnering with PioneerRx Pharmacy Software, our program allows students to learn in a real-world environment using the most installed software for independent pharmacies.
 Students enhance their clinical and functional skills by training in a pharmacy system that is innovative, robust, and feature-rich.